DOdrums/PortfolioProjectFiveAPI/README.md

 ### Form Validation

-Extensive form validation is used on front end as well as backend.
+Though from validation is used only in the Front-End, the data that's posted to the API does get checked in all sorts of manner.
+To highlight a few:

+#### Post model

+The post model has a validator that's installed with the cloudianry package.
+This validator checks if image files are the right filetype and size.

+#### Song model

+The song model has a custom validator (validators.py) that checks if the audio file is .mp3 or m4a.
+Other files are not allowed.
+It checks both the extension of the file as well as the mimetype.

+#### User model

+The user model has all sorts of validations for the username and password.
+Like checking if the passwords match when entered, if it's long enough, dissimilar enough from the username, etc. These validators are handled by AllAuth.

 ### Database Security

 All secret keys connecting the database are stored in a env.py file that is never pushed to github.
-Furthermore, Cross-Site Request Forgery (CSFR) tokens were used on all forms throughout the project.
+CSFR and samesite policy's are set in front and back end.

 ## Deployment